brverbru/Testdoc/README.md

 ###Data types

-The cumul.io platform supports several types of data: numeric, hierarchical, datetime, and topographical.
-A brief explanation of each type is provided below, along with links to more detailed documentation on the topic.
+The cumul.io platform supports several types of data:

 + **Numeric data** is information of a measurable form.
 It is always collected in number form, although there are other types of data that can appear in number form.
 An example of numerical data would be the number of software licenses sold by a company in one month.
 You can perform almost any mathematical operation on numeric data, you can arrange it in ascending or descending order, and the answers must be able to be represented in fraction or decimal form.